-Ms. Vuckovic was charged with bringing contraband (in this case, a cell phone) into a penal institution, a felony charge in Illinois that carries a maximum sentence of 15 years in prison.
+Ms. Vuckovic was a legal aid attorney who allowed her client – a murder suspect under police interrogation – to use her cell phone to contact his family.
+Vuckovic was charged with bringing contraband, a cell phone, into a penal institution, a felony charge in Illinois that carries a maximum sentence of 15 years in prison.

 Articles Related to the Vuckovic Case

 - Felony Charges for Lawyer in Cellphone Case Spark Legal Debate.
 April 2, 2011.
 Steve Mills, Chicago Tribune Reporter.

 - Lawyer Defends Giving Suspect Phone in Interrogation Room.
 November 28, 2012.
 Jason Meisner, Chicago Tribune Reporter.